OsmosysSoftware/osmo-x/apps/portal/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to the Osmo Notify, please take a moment to review our [Contribution Guidelines](../../CONTRIBUTING.md).
+If you're interested in contributing to the OsmoX, please take a moment to review our [Contribution Guidelines](../../CONTRIBUTING.md).

 Your contributions help make our app even better.
 Whether you're a developer, designer, or just enthusiastic about enhancing user experiences, we'd love to have you on board.